 Shakeyev is a pop superstar across all former Soviet countries and recently begun writing in a more "classical" style.
-The album of piano music I recorded last year at Abbey Road (with some superb arrangements by Dimitriy Varelas), has just been released and here is a little taster of some of the tracks.
+The album of piano music I recorded last year at Abbey Road (with some superb arrangements by Dimitriy Varelas), has just been released.
 The whole album can be listened to on spotify here

 I have also arranged and recorded two tracks with the Royal Philharmonic Orchestra and an album of cello music with Alexander Baillie.
 Both will be released in the near future.